What is the best foreclosure relief option for unemployed and underwater homeowners?

 Without the need to sell, homeowners who would have completed a forced sale instead kept their home off the market, shielded by forbearance while their incomes caught up.
 This contributed to record-low levels of inventory during 2021.

 Looking back at the short 2020 recession, government forbearance programs and stimulus payments were the cure to keep homeowners housed while employment numbers caught up.
-Without a return of the intercession of government programs during 2024, the only cure available to mortgaged homeowners will be strategic default.
+Without a return of government-backed housing relief, the only cure available to mortgaged homeowners who slip underwater will be strategic default.

 Related article: